- Research Article

 We thank Dietmar Zehn for helpful discussion.
 Angela Felsl, Patrick Schiwek and Judit Desztics are acknowledged for excellent technical assistance.
 We thank Caroline Ziegler from the Core Facility Microbiome for outstanding technical help with sequencing.

 This study was supported by a grant from the ZIEL – Institute for Food & Health within the PhD graduate school “Microbe-host interactions”.
 Thomas Clavel reveived funding from the German Research Foundation (DFG) as part of the Collaborative Research Center 1382 “Gut-liver axis”.
+Open Access funding enabled and organized by Projekt DEAL.

 Ethics approval and consent to participate